DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

+### How to Use

 You can drop it right into your **favorite Large Language Model (LLM)** as ***(: Smile*** works with everything!

+***(: Smile*** is compatible with all models.
+It is another way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON to write prompts.

+Curious?
+The example prompt demonstrates how simple structure can create a consistent role.

+Their role is an "expert" who is designed to respond lengthily and with jargon.

+The **structure** is ***(: Smile***, the content is yours to decide.
+Check the prompt\ folder for examples of how different content can be structured with ***(: Smile***.

 ## Technical Advantages of (: Smile